-Proposals are due to the Office for Teaching, Learning, and Assessment by Thursday, September 15th, 2016 and should be submitted online (below).
-Award recipients will be notified by Thursday, October 6th, 2016.
-Selected recipients will need to submit a final report for the grant project to TLA by September 1st, 2017.
+Proposals are due to the Office for Teaching, Learning, and Assessment by Friday, September 14th, 2018 and should be submitted online below.
+Award recipients will be notified by Friday, October 5th, 2018.
+Selected recipients will need to submit a final report for the grant project to TLA by September 1st, 2019.

 With the exception of TLA staff members and the SoTL grant reviewers, all faculty and staff with teaching/learning responsibilities at DePaul University are eligible to apply.

 SoTL projects establishing new research that adds to the scholarship of teaching and learning will be eligible for funding.
 Accordingly, SoTL projects that aim to continue work already in progress or that aims at disseminating the results of prior research will not be eligible for funding.

 Eligible expenses directly linked to the SoTL project may include:

 - Stipends for student research assistants.
 Note, however, that funding may not be used to pay nor provide incentives to any faculty or staff member.

 - Travel and registration fees for teaching seminars or workshops directly related to the research question being addressed in the project.

 - Travel to promote collaboration on the project.